Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Calibration of the exciton and photon fractions in long-lifetime microcavity structures

 In Figure \ref{deriv}(a) we can see how this small shift in exciton energy changes the lower polariton branch in the simulation.
 Then, by subtracting the two shifted curves to calculate the numerical derivative, we arrive at the exciton fraction of the lower polaritons plotted in Figure \ref{deriv}(b).
 As expected, this value is bounded by 0 and 1, approaching 1 at higher angles where the lower polariton becomes nearly purely excitonic.
 The results for the exciton fraction of the lower polariton line found using this procedure for the GaAs-based microcavity samples produced by the Pfeiffer group are shown in Figure~\ref{deriv}(c).

 It should be noted that this characterization procedure does not require data from multiple locations; it works at a single point on the sample.
 This is quite beneficial for certain applications and samples.
 However, the PLE measurement is cumbersome, and not all labs have access to the necessary tunable laser.
-We therefore fit our data to a simple two-level model, allowing measurement of just the lower polariton energy at normal incidence to predict the approximate exciton fraction for this sample and all other samples which are regrowths of it.
-In a two-level model with purely real energies, the upper and lower polariton energies are the eigenenergies of the matrix equation

-where $E_c$ is the bare cavity photon energy.
-Using these eigenenergies, we can then write the exciton fraction in terms of the lower polariton energy $E_{lp}$ as

-In general the thicknesses of the epitaxial layers on a given wafer vary, and so the quantum confinement energy affecting the excitons and the resulting exciton energy $E_x$ changes as well.
-There is reason to expect that the coupling energy $g$ varies as well, as it depends on the overlap of the electric field amplitude in the cavity with the quantum wells.
-However, we find that treating these as constants and fitting Equation~(\ref{calA4}) to our data works well.
-This fit is given by the red line in Figure~\ref{deriv}(c).
-The best fit gives us $g = 10.5$ meV and $E_x = 1.6090$ eV.
-These numbers can be viewed as an effective average for the values across the sample.
+We therefore fit our data to a simple curve given by